seomoz/Social-Authority-SDK/README.md

 ### Setting up Access Controls

-The Followerwonk Social Authority API uses the an access control system.
-To gain access the first step is to create a fetch your Social Authority API AccessID and SecretKey.
+The Social Authority API uses the an access control system.
+To gain access the first step is to fetch your Social Authority API AccessID and SecretKey.

-You can do this by logging into your Followerwonk account and following the directions at [The Social Authority Page](https://followerwonk.com/social-authority).
+You can do this by logging into Followerwonk and following the directions from [The Social Authority](https://followerwonk.com/social-authority) page there.

 ### Querying the Social Authority API

-Now that you have an AccessID registered, to query the Social Authority API you will need to make a call to the Social Authority Resource.
+Now that you have an AccessID you can make a call to the Social Authority Resource.
 The Social Authority Resource takes a list of screen names or user ids and returns Social Authority scores for all of the accounts it can find.
-Currently we limit the number of screen names and user ids in a single request to 100 combined.
+Currently we limit the number of screen names and user ids in a single request to 25 combined.

 You will need to perform a signed request as described in [Anatomy of a Social Authority Call](https://github.com/seomoz/Social-Authority-SDK/blob/master/docs/Anatomy-of-a-Social-Authority-API-Call.md).